 To build on those conversations, we also hold site Data Conferences for school teams, including school staff, teachers, and families.

-During the site Data Conferences, staff and stakeholders take an iterative approach to testing changes informed by Panorama data.
+During the site Data Conferences, staff and stakeholders take an iterative approach to testing changes informed by assessment scores, behavioral data, and data for SEL/culture-climate summarized in the Panorama reports.
 We encourage school teams to ask the following questions:

 - What are we trying to improve?